“Humor is one of the best ingredients of survival.” —Aung San Suu Kyi

 Smiled hard and said, “They had kids…but they were nothing to look at either.”

-Her laugh made me laugh.
-I had obtained more energy.
-It was enough.
+Her laugh made me laugh, and I obtained some energy.
 That tiny moment helped me survive the rest of the day.

 A small break in time